triplea-game/triplea/docs/development/small-front-roadmap.md

 ## 2. Battle decision hooks and legal-action masks

-Status: next.
+Status: complete in PR #3.

 - casualty-selection action
 - retreat and retreat-destination action
 - submerge action
-- target-selection action where the engine exposes targeting
 - explicit decision-point type in observations
-- stable legal-action ordering and validation
+- stable legal-action ordering and scenario-specific validation
+- resumable `ExecutionStack` integration through engine player callbacks
+- real saved battle completion without UI callbacks

+Specialized target-selection callbacks that do not use casualty or retreat player methods are deferred to a later combat-extension milestone.

 Exit condition: a headless agent can complete one existing TripleA battle without UI callbacks.

 ## 3. Deterministic replay, reward, and batch execution

+Status: next.

 - transition log with seed, observation, action, reward, and result
 - replay command